MaillPierre/SWKrimpSim/README.md

 ## Citation

-To cite the structural similiarity measure related to this approach:
+To cite the structural similarity measure related to this approach:
 ```
 @inproceedings{Maillot2018,
     author = {Pierre Maillot and Carlos Bobed},